-- The Non-Executive Directors are paid sitting fees for the meetings of the Board and its Committees attended by them. - The Company also reimburses the Non-Executive directors the expenses incurred for travel and accommodation for attending the meetings of the Board/Committees, if any.
+The Non-Executive Directors are paid sitting fees for the meetings of the Board and its Committees attended by them.

+- The Company also reimburses the Non-Executive directors the expenses incurred for travel and accommodation for attending the meetings of the Board/Committees, if any.
 Non-Executive Directors are entitled for commission aggregating not more than 1% of the net profits of the Company in a financial year subject to a maximum of ₹ 3,00,000/- per Director as approved by the members of the Company at the Extra-ordinary General Meeting held on December 19, 2013.
 Besides the above there is no other pecuniary relationship or transactions between the Company and Non-Executive Directors. - The appointments of Managing Directors are contractual and are for a period of 3 years. - The appointment of the Managing Directors may be terminated by either party by giving a six-month Notice.
 No severance fee is payable on termination of appointment. - Presently the Company does not have any Scheme for grant of any stock option either to the Directors or to the employees.

-Particulars of Senior Management (excluding the Board of Directors) including the changes therein since the close of the previous Financial Year:

-Sr. No. Name Designation 1 Mr. Ashish Jain Sr. President 2 Mrs. Paulomi Jain President 3 Mrs. Malti Jain President 4 Mr. Saatvik Jain President 5 Mr. Amitabh Gupta Chief Executive Officer 6 Mr. Sudarshan Ganpapathy Chief Operating Officer 7 Mr. Pradipto Mukherjee Chief Financial Officer 8 Mr. Dilip Darji Company Secretary and Compliance Officer 9 Mr. Romu Malkani Assistant Vice President - Commercial 10 Mr. Bhagwat Patil Chief Technology Officer 11 Mr. B.R Singhvi Executive Vice President (Works) 12 Mr. G. Srinivasan Sr. Vice President (Works) 13 Mr. Suresh S Vice President (Manufacturing)
+Particulars of Senior Management (excluding the Board of Directors) including the changes therein since the lose of the previous Fin Sr. Name Designation Sr. Name Designation No. No. 1 Mr. Pramoo l Kumar Jain Cł nairperson 1 Mr. Ashish Jain Sr. President 2 Mr. Bakul J ain Me ember 2 Mrs. Paulomi Jain President 3 Mr. Krishna moorthy Kris shnan Me ember 3 Mrs. Malti Jain President y 4 Mr. Saatvik Jain President Mem ber Meeting and Attend dance: 5 Mr. Amitabh Gupta Chief Executive Officer Durin g the FY 202 23-24, the (Corporate Social Responsibility 6 Mr. Sudarshan Chief Operating Officer Comr nittee met th ree (3) time s.
+The nee cessary quorum wa Ganpapathy prese ent at the me etings.
+The attendanc e of the members a 7 Mr. Pradipto Chief Financial Officer the m leetings were as follows: Mukherjee Date s of Meetings Mr. Pramod Mr. Bakul Mr. Krishnamoorthy 8 Mr. Dilip Darji Company Secretary and · · Kumar Jain Jain Krishnan ~ Compliance Officer May 11, 2023 Yes Yes Yes 9 Mr. Romu Malkani Assistant Vice President - Augu st 14, 2023 Yes Yes Yes 10 Commercial Febru uary 14, 2024 No Yes Yes 10 Mr. Bhagwat Patil Chief Technology Officer 11 Mr. B.R Singhvi Executive Vice President 7.
+STAKEHC OLDERS F RELATIO ONSHIP 10 M 0 0 1 (Works) COMMIT - FEE 12 Mr. G. Srinivasan Sr. Vice President (Works) The Stakehold ders Relation: ship Comr nittee or Stakeholders 13 Mr. Suresh S Vice President (Manufacturing) • sees the mechanisn